The Essential Touchpoints to Connect Online Community with the Customer Journey

-Customer relationships and customer experience are the ultimate frontiers to establish market dominance as they directly impact the lifetime value of customers.
+Customer relationships and customer experience are the ultimate frontiers for establishing market dominance.
+Primarily because they directly impact the lifetime value of customers.
 However, this is easier said than done — especially considering the number of competitors and other distractions trying to capture customer attention and move them through the desired buyer journey.
 Establishing the right touchpoints in the customer journey and embedding your brand in a meaningful manner can be highly valuable to boost engagement, retention, and strengthen the connection with the customers.

 Perhaps you have already mapped how different departments in your company will impact the complete customer experience — right from the discovery and consideration to the sales and post-sales stage.
 Your ultimate goal is to increase brand loyalty, retention, and tap into the referral network by delighting them in every stage.